Lumavate-Team/documentation/docs/localdev.rst

   'type': 'Property Type - see below'
   }

-The following list of properties are available & can be implmented by including the appropriate JSON in the Discover endpoint.
+The following list of properties are available & can be implemented by including the appropriate JSON in the Discover endpoint.

 * Translatable Text
 * Text